 Use a safety chain system for all towing, and abide by the state/provincial and local laws.
 The wheels and axle on the ground must be in good condition.
 If they are damaged, use a towing dolly.
-Two-wheel drive models-

-(a) Towing with wheel lift type truck From front-
+(a) Towing with wheel lift type truck From front-Release the parking brake.